 Newsletter #14: Final thoughts

 With an insatiable interest in the ocean, UCSB was an obvious choice for my undergraduate education.
 I double majored in Earth Science and Physical Geography and had the opportunity to work with some of the world famous scientists and faculty at UCSB.
 Go gauchos!!
 I interned for the Bren School of Environmental Science and Management and the COAST Lab.
 I wrote a senior thesis which is currently in preparation for journal submission.
 I TA’ed for the Earth Science Department.
 I was able to pursue ocean science from so many different angles and I loved EVERY SECOND.

 I feel incredibly lucky to be at the start of my career as a graduate level scientist.
 Currently, I am in my first year of the Ph.D. program at UCLA in the department of Atmospheric and Oceanic Sciences.
 My advisor is Daniele Bianchi, and I am a member of the Ocean Biogeochemistry and Ecosystem Group.
 As my research starts to take shape, I believe I will focus on the problems of harmful algal blooms in the California Current System.
 The thought of working on novel questions about our coastal ocean for the next five years makes me want to BURST with excitement.

-If it is not obvious from the theme of the rest of my blog, I am completely in love with tutoring and outreach to young scientific minds.
-Additionally, with my current job at NCAR, I have been given opportunities to spread our research to at-risk communities.
-These two loves have snowballed into a serious desire to apply my scientific research to teaching and public outreach.
+If it is not obvious from the theme of the rest of my blog, I am completely in love with tutoring and outreach to scientific minds young and old.